3 Steps to a Daily Homeschool Routine for Your Family

 A few goals to consider:

-• To create structure in your homeschool days
+- To create structure in your homeschool days

-• Helping your children (and yourself) be more productive
+- Helping your children (and yourself) be more productive

-• To make the school year more meaningful (and fun)
+- To make the school year more meaningful (and fun)

-• To give children set starting and ending times for “school” work
+- To give children set starting and ending times for “school” work

 These are just a few examples, but great places to start.
-When you and your children put a “light at the end of the tunnel”, per se, on your plans, it can add a boost of motivation.
-Consider creating these goals with your children as well.
-This may help them be more open to abiding by them once your homeschooling routine goals are complete.
+When you and your children set a “light at the end of the tunnel” for your plans, it can provide a boost of motivation.

 Consider Every Area of Life

-Write down time frames (or time blocks) in which these tasks and activities are normally completed.
-Let’s say you eat breakfast between 7:00 AM and 8:30 AM.
-Perhaps you still have a few kids who take naps between 12:00 PM and 2:00 PM.
-Maybe there are soccer or karate lessons two to three times a week between 4:00 PM and 5:00 PM, with dinner following by 6:30 PM.
+Maybe you still have a child who take naps between 12:00 PM and 2:00 PM.
+Or maybe there are soccer or karate lessons two to three times a week between 4:00 PM and 5:00 PM, with dinner following at 6:30 PM.

-All of these times are important so you can see what time is left for homeschooling.
+All of these times are important, so you can see what time is left for homeschooling.
 Write down everything so you can put a time to it.
 And don’t forget to include breaks!

 Record Your Daily Homeschool Routine